HVDC SUPERGRID

 The SuperGrid Working Group

-Alexander (Sandy) MacDonald
+Alexander (Sandy) MacDonald, Director

 MacDonald, Alexander: an author and speaker who has devoted the last 20 years of his career to finding worldwide solutions to the climate crisis.
 He retired after 42 years in the National Oceanic and Atmosphere Administration (NOAA).